chgasparoto/aws-polly-voices/README.md

 ```

 #### Full API reference
-Most of methods are chainable.
+Most of the methods are chainable.

 ```javascript
 const Voices = require('aws-polly-voices')